 The "male menopause" (sometimes called the andropause) is an unhelpful term sometimes used in the media.

 This label is misleading because it suggests the symptoms are the result of a sudden drop in testosterone in middle age, similar to what occurs in the female menopause.
 This is not true.

 Although testosterone levels fall as men age, the decline is steady at about 1% a year from around the age of 30 to 40, and this is unlikely to cause any problems in itself.

 A testosterone deficiency that develops later in life, also known as late-onset hypogonadism, can sometimes be responsible for these symptoms, but in many cases the symptoms are nothing to do with hormones.

 Personal or lifestyle issues

-Psychological problems are typically brought on by work or relationship issues, divorce, money problems or worrying about ageing parents.
+Psychological problems are typically brought on by work or relationship issues, money problems or worrying about ageing parents.

 A "midlife crisis" can also be responsible.
 This can happen when men think they have reached life's halfway stage.